Weekly perspective. I believe a weekly perspective enables me to better prepare ahead of time.

 Action-ability.
 I believe that a task must be actionable.
 Instead of writing “Book doctor appointment”, I write the next action I have to take to make this happen, like “Find doctor’s phone number to book an appointment”.
 This simple tweak dramatically reduces procrastination.

-Go to WEEK PLAN to apply all these great principles.
+Go to Week Plan to start applying these principles.